GodswillEdet/Glob/README.md

 # My personal Blog
 Glob is a free blogging platform.
-Running on Django Framework and Bootstrap.
+Running on Django Framework and Bootstrap and SQLite for the DB.